Bad conscience and guilt: Gaining understanding and treatment

 We can get a healthy feeling of guilt simply because we have done something wrong.
 In these instances, the feeling of guilt is meant to help motivate us to engage in reparative actions.

-All too often, a temporary guilty conscience is an unhealthy expression of self-punishment.
-Often over not being able to meet impossible inner demands and expectations.
+All too often, however, a guilty conscience is an unhealthy expression of self-punishment, especially over not fulfilling unattainable inner demands and expectations.

 Imagination is the only limitation for which parts of reality one can abuse to keep oneself down.